tuanphung/SmartTableView/README.md

 Is it boring?
 And how to deal with different UITableViewCells in one TableView?

 > You're smart, so you need a smart way to do it.<br />
-LazyTableView is for you, it's easy to display model in UITableView.
+ATTableView is for you, it's easy to display model in UITableView.
 Also support different UITableViewCells.

 ### Traditional way
 ![alt tag] (/Doc/Assets/OldWay.png)